fforay/xsharp-tools/README.md

 The result of the build will appear in the *Problems* tab of Visual Studio Code.
 - You can define some settings for your **.xsproj** file (more to come)

-- Starting from Version 0.4.0, the package integrate a basic LSP Client that communicates with the xsharp-lsp-server.
+- Starting from Version 0.4.0, the package integrate a basic LSP Client that communicates with the [xsharp-lsp-server](https://github.com/fforay/xsharp-lsp-server).
 The installer (.vsix) will contain the XSharpLanguageServer.exe.
-If you want to build yourself, you will need to **build** that project and copy the **publish**ed result in the server folder.
+The server must be **published** as a self-contained EXE and put into the **server** folder before creating the vsix file.

 ## Requirements